 Introduction: Honeyduke's Chocolate Frog Cards

 On my quest to make awesome Honeyduke's Chocolate Frog boxes, I ended up having to Photoshop my own template for printing.
 Once I did this, I obviously needed Chocolate Frog cards to match.
-So, I took to Photoshop once again to create these cards to match my Chocolate Frog box template.
-I've included a zip file of my Chocolate Frog cards for you use with this tutorial.
-You'll need to download and extract these files before continuing.

 Also, make sure you have the following: